Active listening: Comprehension

 The first step in the active listening process is that of comprehension.
 Comprehension is a shared meaning between parties in communication.
 This can be done through top-down or bottom-up listening strategies.
 Top-down listening for comprehension will involve preparing for what message is likely going to be given, attempting to organize what is being communicated, and listening for summarizations or shifts in topic.
 Bottom-up listening for comprehension will involve an attentiveness to emphasized words such as longer or louder words.
 In addition, careful attention should be paid to repeated parts of the message being communicated.
 Attentiveness can be emphasized not just in one's ability to listen, but to listen and respond with sensitivity to particular needs or cultural norms.
 For example, if a person is listening to someone communicate with a disability such as autism, that person will need to pay close attention and forego common methods of organizing information as it is received.
 One needs to be patient with them not understanding at first.
 In many of today's cultures, comprehension may include a knowledge of people using neutral pronouns or preferred pronouns.
 In order to listen for comprehension, it will be important for a receiver to be aware and understand these cultural norms.

 Retaining

 Retaining is the second step in the process.
-Retaining memory is essential to the active listening process because the information retained when a person is involved in the listening process is how meaning is extracted from words, because everyone has different memories.
-The speaker and the listener may attach different meanings to the same statement.
-Memories are fallible meaning the mind can have errors in recalling information later on.
-Poor memory retaining techniques like cramming may cause information to be forgotten as our brains have a limited capacity to process more than one thing at a time this is more likely to not be retained.
-This may be due to the fact that one's brain needs more time to effectively process and retain the information given in order to successfully store it into a more solidified form of memory.
+Retaining information is a necessary factor to the active listening process, as it is the process of storing and recalling data.
+As memory is involved in the active listening process, the information is retained by how meaningful and relevant it is to the listener, and the engagement behind what is being said.
+Some ways to retain information involve taking notes or making an already known association to what is being covered within the conversation.
 Retaining information from messages being received is increased with how meaningful what is being said and using repetition so the brain can retain the information.
 For example, information is best retained in adults experience in what is being said over and over.
 Communicates back and forth with another communicator about the topic, and maintains visual contact with the source of the message being sent.